 Concave surface

-Forms part of the ankle joint
+Forms part of your ankle joint

 Articulates with the trochlear surface of the talus